Our Best Zero Waste Swaps

 Use cloth napkins, tea cloths, or cloth rags, then load into your washing machine when dirty.

-Try using an activated charcoal stick instead.
-To use effectively, place the stick in a glass carafe full of tap water and let it sit for several hours.
-The activated charcoal naturally bonds with toxins, removing contaminants like mercury, chlorine, copper, and even lead!
+Try an activated charcoal stick: place it in a glass carafe of tap water for several hours.
+It binds to toxins, removing lead, mercury, chlorine, and copper.

 Fill an old spray bottle with vinegar and spray the screen.
 Leave for 3-5 minutes, then wipe down.